 The party is on from the 28 to the 29 of July for Peru’s National Independence Day.
 The streets are bustling with folk music, dancing, fireworks, and more as the locals celebrate their over (200) years of independence.
 However, if you’re looking for a more serene experience, find yourself exploring the Amazon basin or the cultural landmarks that are scattered throughout the country.
 Take note that sometimes July will see snowfall at higher altitudes.

 Best for: hiking, riverboat journeys, Feast of Santa Rosa de Lima, Sacred Valley

-August brings the end of the high season and an average temperature of 20 degrees Celsius sees a perfect time for outdoor adventuring.
-Explore the wonder of Peru’s Sacred Valley by venturing to the Pisac or Ollantaytambo Ruins of ancient Inca civilisations.
+August brings the end of the high season and an average temperature of 68°F and sees a perfect time for outdoor adventuring.
+Explore the wonder of Peru’s Sacred Valley by venturing to the Pisac or Ollantaytambo Ruins of ancient Inca civilizations.

 Best for: Mistura festival, rainforest trekking, wildlife watching